Myanmar says Rohingya minority will get COVID-19 vaccine | Health

 The Muslim minority was the target of a fierce counter-insurgency campaign in 2017 that some critics charged amounted to ethnic cleansing or genocide.
 The Rohingya face widespread discrimination and most are denied citizenship and other basic rights.

-Government spokesman Maj.
-Gen. Zaw Min Tun made the announcement at a news conference in the capital Naypyitaw, where he also said the authorities are trying to vaccinate 50 percent of the country's population this year.
+Government spokesman Maj Gen Zaw Min Tun made the announcement at a news conference in the capital Naypyitaw, where he also said the authorities are trying to vaccinate 50% of the country's population this year.

-Health authorities on Thursday reported 2,635 more confirmed COVID-19 cases, bringing the total to 383,514 since the pandemic began.
-There were 113 new deaths to bring the total to 14,850.
-About 8.2 percent of the country's 54 million people have received at least one dose of vaccine, according to the website "Our World in Data," which compiles global statistics.
+Health authorities on Thursday reported 2,635 more COVID-19 cases, bringing the total to 383,514 since the pandemic began.
+Another 113 deaths brought the total to 14,850.
+About 8.2% of the country's 54 million people have received at least one dose of vaccine, according to the website “Our World in Data,” which compiles global statistics..

-More than 700,000 Rohingya fled to neighboring Bangladesh after security forces in Buddhist-majority Myanmar in August 2017 began their harsh crackdown following an attack by insurgents.
-The crackdown included rapes, killings, and the torching of thousands of homes.
+More than 700,000 Rohingya fled to neighbouring Bangladesh after security forces in Buddhist-majority Myanmar in August 2017 began their harsh crackdown following an attack by insurgents.
+The crackdown included rapes, killings and the torching of thousands of homes.

 An estimated 600,000 Rohingya remain in Myanmar but more than 100,000 of them live in squalid and crowded displacement camps.

-Zaw Min Tun said, "Bengalis" living in the western state of Rakhine, including the population townships of Maungdaw and Buthidaung, will be vaccinated.
-The government employs the term Bengali for members of the Rohingya minority, which it doesn't recognize as an official minority group native to Myanmar.
+Zaw Min Tun said “Bengalis” living in the western state of Rakhine, including the population townships of Maungdaw and Buthidaung, will be vaccinated.
+The government uses the term Bengali for members of the Rohingya minority, which it doesn't recognise as an official minority group native to Myanmar.
 Many members of other ethnic groups consider them to be illegal immigrants from Bangladesh.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)